 Our next planned litter is expected to arrive May 2018.
 If you are interested in more information on this litter or to be added to our waitlist, please contact us.

-We are always happy to provide referrals to other reputable breeders so please do not hesitate to contact us.
+We are always happy to provide referrals to other reputable breeders as well!

 Our primary goal is to raise all of our puppies to be well-socialized companions and pets with vibrant good health.
 We spend extensive time with the puppies from day one, giving them the input needed to help them develop.